godwintrav/Nonprofit-Compliance-Checker-Microapp/README.md

 *   **Modular Design**: The backend is organized into distinct modules (e.g., `AppModule`, `ComplianceModule`, `HttpModule`, `RedisModule`) each responsible for a specific feature or domain, enhancing maintainability and scalability.
 *   **API Proxy**: It serves as an intermediary (proxy) between the frontend and the external Nonprofit Check Plus API, handling requests, potentially transforming data, and securing API keys.
-*   **History Logging**: Search queries are logged to a mock backend with Redis, providing a history of past checks.
+*   **History Logging**: Search queries are logged to the backend and stored in Redis, providing a history of past checks.
-*   **Redis Integration**: Utilizes Redis for in-memory data storage, which is used for caching API responses and seach history..
+*   **Redis Integration**: Utilizes Redis for in-memory data storage, which is used for caching API responses and seach history.
 *   **Authentication Middleware**: Includes a basic authentication mechanism (simulated with a hardcoded token) implemented as middleware, demonstrating how security concerns can be integrated into the request pipeline.
 *   **Dependency Injection**: NestJS's powerful dependency injection system is used throughout, making components easily testable and managing their dependencies effectively.